honestly-nuts/SCore-Utils/README.md

 #### 3. Program standards
   1. You should always make a test file in the tests directory for the devs to test your program.
     Test files are manuals on which you can run [my preprocessor](https://github.com/honestly-nuts/TPP) on to generate a inputfile for your program.
-Rad More about TPP [here](https://github.com/honestly-nuts/TPP/blob/master/README.md). syntax guidelines are given in the tests/syntax.test file.
+Read More about TPP [here](https://github.com/honestly-nuts/TPP/blob/master/README.md). syntax guidelines are given in the tests/syntax.test file.

 # Conclusion